-For our readers who are not familiar with you yet, please can you tell us a bit about yourself and what you do?
+For our readers who are not familiar with you yet, can you tell us a bit about what you do?

-Can you tell us about your studio setup?
+Can you tell us a bit about your studio set up?